-Geofencing is a way to ensure that staff are at the workplace when they record their clock-ins using the mobile app.
+Geofencing is a way to check that staff are at the workplace when they record their clock-ins using the Mobile App.

 How it works

-Tanda compares the GPS coordinate of the employee against the location and radius that you define in the location settings.
+Tanda compares the GPS coordinates of the employee when clocking in against the address defined in your location settings.